bannontan/Albania-s-food-security-prediction/README.md

 # Albania-s-food-security-prediction
-How can we predict the prevalence of undernourishment in Albania thereby offering a comprehensive evaluation of the country's food security status, utilizing a comprehensive dataset encompassing economic factors, environmental factors, agricultural dynamics and  sociopolitical factors?
+How can we predict the prevalence of undernourishment in Albania using **data science methods and python** tothereby offering a comprehensive evaluation of the country's food security status, utilizing a comprehensive dataset encompassing economic factors, environmental factors, agricultural dynamics and  sociopolitical factors?
 Is it increasing or decreasing over the years?
 What is the most contributing factor?

 ### Overview of the problem
 Food security is not just about having enough food; it's about ensuring that all people have consistent access to sufficient, safe, and nutritious food that meets their dietary needs for an active and healthy life.
 In Albania, this is a multifaceted challenge influenced by various factors, including agricultural productivity, economic stability, environmental conditions, and sociopolitical dynamics.